Perlan Museum

 One of the most striking aspects of the Perlan Museum is the Ice Cave.
 Visitors can experience what it's like to be inside a glacial cave: its shape, sounds and even its temperature, reaching -15 °C (-5ºF), are a perfect recreation!

-A visit to the Wonders of Iceland exhibition at Perlan is highly recommended to all on any trip to Reykjavik, as it'll allow you a deeper appreciation of Iceland's incredible nature.
+A visit to the Wonders of Iceland exhibition at Perlan is highly recommended to all on any trip to Reykjavik, as it will allow you a deeper appreciation of Iceland's incredible nature.

 Áróra Planetarium

-The Perlan Planetarium allows visitors to learn all about the Northern Lights in Iceland in a fully immersive way.
-A state-of-the-art 8k projection takes you on a visual journey through the landscapes of Iceland in their aurora borealis-illuminated splendour.
+The Perlan Planetarium allows visitors to learn all about the Northern Lights in Iceland in a totally immersive way.
+A state-of-the-art 8k projection takes you on a visual journey of the landscapes of Iceland in their aurora borealis-illuminated splendour.

-While seeing the Northern Lights in person is an unparalleled experience, if you're travelling to Reykjavik in summer and won't be able to see the natural version, this one-of-a-kind planetarium makes for a good substitute.
+While seeing the Northern Lights in person is an unparalleled experience, if you're travelling to Reykjavik in summer and can't see the natural version, this one-of-a-kind planetarium makes for a good substitute.

 Panoramic Observation Deck